 14. Enjoy the Amsterdam canals and bridges

-15. See the bulbs at the Amsterdam flower market
+15. A visit to the Amsterdam flower market

 Very touristy, but if you are looking for free stuff to do in Amsterdam, the Amsterdam flower market is still a must.
-Themarket (bloemenmarkt) is located on boats.
+The flower market (bloemenmarkt) is located on boats.
 The old market dates back to the times the flowers and bulbs were actually delivered by boat.
 Now, cars have taken that job, but the boats remain.

 The gas holder (where the gas from the coals was kept) is regularly used for Amsterdam dance festivals and techno raves.
 If the weather is good, the greens fill up with people who bring their barbecue and children play in the stream.

-Check out the calendar for upcoming Amsterdam events and other free stuff to do in Amsterdam.
+Check out the calendar for upcoming Amsterdam events for more free things to do in Amsterdam.